karanshah1561998/SnakeGame/README.md

 ## Future Enhancements

 - Add more game modes and difficulty levels.
-- Introduce power-ups or bonuses to enhance gameplay.
-- Implement a multiplayer version of the game.
 - Add sound effects for a more immersive experience.